How does it work?

 We are always looking for friendly, passionate and patient people who have a reasonably good understanding of their instrument to join our pool of teachers.
 You do NOT have to be an expert or have years of teaching experience.
 Contact Tom Young.

 EVERYONE is welcome to join our classes.
 We have people from so many nationalities and cultural backgrounds sharing and learning with us.
-Its really a beautiful thing.
+It really is a beautiful thing.
 If you are shy, you don’t have to speak.
 If you are looking for new friends, you might find them here!
-Our classes are relaxed, social, and a safe place for all.
-Contact Tom Young.
+Our classes are relaxed, social, and a safe place for everyone.

 The GSBTB – Open Music School could not have begun without generous donations of instruments from some awesome people.
 We are constantly growing and changing to meet the needs of our community and instrument donations help us to offer free tuition to more and more people.

 We need: Guitars, Piano Keyboards, Drums and Laptop Computers.
 Any condition considered.

 Contact: Tom Young

 Give Something Back To Berlin e.V.

 Read more about some of our music projects: